lsst-tstn/tstn-023/index.rst

    In the right hand panel, a high level overview of a group of applications (CSCs, salkafka producers, etc).
    Each application runs their own DDS services alongside their processes.

-As one can imagine, this architecture will not scale well for large scale systems.
+As one can imagine, the single process architecture does not scale well for large scale systems.
 If the DDS communication grows large enough (in terms of number of topics and published frequency) the processing requirements for the DDS services alone may start to interfere with the application and vice-versa.
-To overcome this problem, OpenSplice DDS can be configured to run in shared memory mode.
+To overcome this problem, OpenSplice DDS can be configured to run in shared memory mode, which is, in fact, recommended by ADLink for operating large scale systems.

 When running in shared memory mode, the user configures and runs a single daemon per node that is dedicated to running the OpenSplice services.
 Applications running in the same node can then be configured to attach to the daemon using system shared memory.